PDF417/pdf417-android/DriversLicenseKeys.md

  	- , (required if other name portions follow, otherwise optional)
  	- Suffix Code (optional)
  	- , (optional)
-- `USDLScanData.kFullAddress` - Cardholder address.
+- `USDLScanResult.kFullAddress` - Cardholder address.
 	- Mandatory on compact encoding.
-- `USDLScanData.kFamilyNameTruncation` - A code that indicates whether a field has been truncated (T), has not been truncated (N), or – unknown whether truncated (U).
+- `USDLScanResult.kFamilyNameTruncation` - A code that indicates whether a field has been truncated (T), has not been truncated (N), or – unknown whether truncated (U).
  	- Mandatory on AAMVA 04, 05, 06, 07, 08 and Compact Encoding
-- `USDLScanData.kFirstNameTruncation` - A code that indicates whether a field has been truncated (T), has not been truncated (N), or – unknown whether truncated (U).
+- `USDLScanResult.kFirstNameTruncation` - A code that indicates whether a field has been truncated (T), has not been truncated (N), or – unknown whether truncated (U).
  	- Mandatory on AAMVA 04, 05, 06, 07, 08 and Compact Encoding
-- `USDLScanData.kMiddleNameTruncation` - A code that indicates whether a field has been truncated (T), has not been truncated (N), or – unknown whether truncated (U).
+- `USDLScanResult.kMiddleNameTruncation` - A code that indicates whether a field has been truncated (T), has not been truncated (N), or – unknown whether truncated (U).
  	- Mandatory on AAMVA 04, 05, 06, 07, 08

 #### <a name="02060312"></a> License data

-- `USDLScanData.kCountryIdentification` - Country in which DL/ID is issued.
+- `USDLScanResult.kCountryIdentification` - Country in which DL/ID is issued.
 U.S. = USA, Canada = CAN.
 	- Mandatory on AAMVA 02, 03, 04, 05, 06, 07, 08 and Compact Encoding
-- `USDLScanData.kDocumentDiscriminator` - Number must uniquely identify a particular document issued to that customer from others that may have been issued in the past.
+- `USDLScanResult.kDocumentDiscriminator` - Number must uniquely identify a particular document issued to that customer from others that may have been issued in the past.
 This number may serve multiple purposes of document discrimination, audit information number, and/or inventory control.
 	- Mandatory on AAMVA 02, 03, 04, 05, 06, 07, 08 and Compact Encoding
-- `USDLScanData.kFederalCommercialVehicleCodes` - Federally established codes for vehicle categories, endorsements, and restrictions that are generally applicable to commercial motor vehicles.
+- `USDLScanResult.kFederalCommercialVehicleCodes` - Federally established codes for vehicle categories, endorsements, and restrictions that are generally applicable to commercial motor vehicles.
 If the vehicle is not a commercial vehicle, "NONE" is to be entered.
 	- Mandatory on AAMVA versions 02 and 03.

 #### <a name="0206032"></a> Optional values

 #### <a name="02060321"></a> Personal data

-- `USDLScanData.kRaceEthnicity` - Codes for race or ethnicity of the cardholder, as defined in ANSI D20.
+- `USDLScanResult.kRaceEthnicity` - Codes for race or ethnicity of the cardholder, as defined in ANSI D20.
 	- Optional on AAMVA 02, 03, 04, 05, 06, 07, 08 and Compact Encoding
 	- **Race**
  	- AI = Alaskan or American Indian (Having Origins in Any of The Original Peoples of North America, and Maintaining Cultural Identification Through Tribal Affiliation of Community Recognition)